rangicus/boids/README.md

-# project-template
+# boids
-A template for my personal projects.
+A simple simulation of flocking birds.